Belgium in the Eurovision Song Contest 2002: At Eurovision

 The contest was broadcast in Belgium by both the Flemish and Walloon broadcasters.
 VRT broadcast the show on TV1 with commentary in Dutch by André Vermeulen and Bart Peeters.
 RTBF televised the shows on La Une with commentary in French by Jean-Pierre Hautier.
-The show was also broadcast by VRT on Radio 2 with commentary in Dutch by Julien Put and Michel Follet, and by RTBF on La Première with commentary in French by Laurent Daube and Éric Russon.
-The Belgian spokesperson, who announced the Belgian votes during the final, was Geena Lisa Peeters.
+The show was also broadcast via radio, with VRT covering the event on Radio 2 with commentary in Dutch by Julien Put and Michel Follet and on Radio Donna with commentary in Dutch by Jan Bosman, and RTBF covering the event on La Première with commentary in French by Laurent Daube and Éric Russon.